yeepun14/PMU_data_bridge/report.md

 A device used to measure the electrical parameters on an electricity grid in **real-time data**.
 It sends data over the network in IEEE C37.118 format.
 > IEEE C37.118.1: Standard for Synchrophasor Measurements for Power Systems
+> IEEE C37.118.2: Standard that defines how synchronized phasor data is exchanged in real time between PMUs, PDCs, and other systems using      standard message formats over any communication protocol.

 - ### Redpanda
 A high-performance streaming platform that is designed for real-time data processing.